On the strengths of the self-updating process clustering algorithm: The Self-Updating Process

 \subsection{The idea}

 Suppose there are $N$ elements to be clustered, and there are $p$ random variables representing elements' information.
-The data is a $N \times p$ matrix, which can be viewed as $N$ data points in a $p$-dimensional space.
+The data is a $N \times p$ matrix.
+We can view this data as $N$ data points in a $p$-dimensional space.
 When the updating process begins, data points start to move.
 The movement of a point is determined by its relationship with other data points.
 We can quantify the relationships according to data points' information, using measures such as the correlation, Euclidean distance, or other measures that are relevant.